rixx/ramble/_posts/2020-03-12-compare-yourself.md

 ---
 layout: post
+summary: Comparing yourself to others is Good, Actually.
+You "just" have to assume that we're all equals.
 ---

 Common wisdom (aka concerned friends and parents) will tell you not to compare yourself to others.
 But comparing